banyanops/collector/README.md

 For further details about how one might use this in an enterprise, please check out [Banyan](http://www.banyanops.com).
 This SAAS service offers deeper analysis of your data and provides a dashboard showing which of your images are compliant to your policies (e.g., which of your images have security vulnerabilities, etc.) along with real-time updates and email notifications.

+## Get involved

+Collector is under active development.
+Fork the project and submit pull requests, or file issues or tweet us [@banyanops](https://twitter.com/banyanops).

 ## License

 Banyan Collector is distributed under Apache 2.0 License.
 More details in [LICENSE](/LICENSE).